It might lack the overall cachet of Netflix and Amazon Prime, but Now TV is a streaming service worth shouting about.

 Game of Thrones probably doesn’t need much of an introduction from us.
 It’s the biggest TV phenomenon of the past few years, an impeccably-produced fantasy epic with a cast of dozens (including a good handful of non-humans) and an utterly gripping, twist-riddled plot spanning continents and years, and taking in several bloody wars along the way.

-All seven seasons – 67 episodes in all – are available to stream on Now TV, so if you’re dying to discover what all the fuss is about (or you just fancy revisiting Westeros for a recap before next year’s eighth and final season), now’s the time to dive back in.
+At present, only the seventh season is available to stream on Now TV, so if you’re dying to discover what all the fuss is about (or you just fancy revisiting Westeros for a recap before next year’s eighth and final season), you'll have to source the preceding six elsewhere.
 Well, you’d be Stark-raving mad not to…

 Sky’s flashy new in-house series for 2018, set during AD 43’s Roman invasion of Britain, is a weird, wonderful and over the top trip into ancient history.